MMAP memory between kernel and userspace

 The magic is called remap_pfn_range().

-What remap_pfn_range() do is just essentially to update the process's specific page table with these new entries.
+What remap_pfn_range() does is just essentially to update the process's specific page table with these new entries.

 Example, please